glynester/Hipster-Till/README.md

 ```
 console.log(till.createRectHeader());   // Creates an object containing all receipt elements.
 ```
-**Show how much change is due:**
+**Calculate how much change is due:**
 ```
 console.log(till.changeOwed);
 ```
-## With web interface
+## 2) With web interface
 An error page "NoServer.html" will display if you try and load the website on a local file system and not on a web server.
-Load the index.html file for the website into a browser on a server (see "Running a webserver in UBUNTU" below) by entering http://localhost/index.html or just http://localhost
+Load the index.html file for the website into a browser on a server (see "Running a webserver in UBUNTU" below) by entering http://localhost/index.html or just http://localhost into the address bar when the server is running.
 This will open up the Till app website.
 Click on the dropdown list next to the "Add Item" button.
 Enter a quantity in the box to the right of that.